shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-athena/amazon-athena-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Amazon Athena to work with Shipyard's low-code Amazon Athena templates.
 keywords:
   - amazon athena
   - blueprint
   - template
   - authorization
 ---

-# Amazon Athena Authorization
+#  Authorization

 In order to get started with the Athena Blueprints, an IAM user with the required AWS permissions and programmatic access is required.

 Additionally, you may need to ensure that Shipyard [IP Addresses are whitelisted](https://www.shipyardapp.com/docs/faqs/security/ip-whitelist/)